Pirate-Hunter-Zoro/Novel-Writer/README.md

-# RWBY Novel Writer ✍️
+# RWBY Novel Writer

 This project is a modular, AI-powered writing pipeline designed to continue the story of *RWBY* following the events of Volume 9.
-It uses a sophisticated, multi-bot system orchestrated by a master conductor to generate consistent, lore-respecting chapters.
+It uses a multi-bot system orchestrated by a master script to generate consistent, lore-adherent chapters.

 ---

 ## 📚 Project Overview

-The novel is written chapter by chapter, with each chapter being autonomously broken down into **5 parts**.
-The entire process is managed by a single master script, the **Conductor**, which guides the chapter through a structured, automated pipeline:
+The novel is generated chapter by chapter.
+Each chapter is autonomously deconstructed into five distinct parts by the primary conductor script, which then guides the content through a structured, automated pipeline:

-1. **Intelligent Planning** (`prompt_generator.py`)
+1. **Planning** (`prompt_generator.py`)
 2. **Prose Generation & Revision** (`author.py`)
 3. **Quality & Lore Evaluation** (`critic.py`)
 4. **Canon Archiving** (`archivist.py`)
+5. **Art Prompt Generation** (`art_director.py`)

 ---